 The business source adjustable summary (BSAS) is the first step.
 Here, your MTD software retrieves the totals from the finalised quarterly update submission from the HMRC system.

-Here, tax and accounting adjustments are required to adjust quarterly update figures to final figures and the submitted is made to HMRC for the tax year. this is carried out for each income source.
+Here, tax and accounting adjustments are required to adjust quarterly update figures to final figures and the submission is made to HMRC for the tax year.
+This is carried out for each income source.

 The second step entails collating information submitted through MTD IT with the taxpayer’s other income sources that comprise the complete Self Assessment return.
 This includes a declaration.